AmirAwawdi/SQL-Udacity-Project/README.md

 ## Attached Files

 #### 1. PDF file titled " Deforestation_Exploration_Project_ByAmirAwawdi "
-This the project outcome, a comprehensive report that summarizes the findings provide assitance to the executive team.
+This is the project outcome, a comprehensive report that summarizes the findings provide assitance to the executive team.

 #### 1. SQL script "DeforestationSQLscript_ByAmirAwawdi "
 This file includes detailed explanation of the collection of SQL queries used throughout the project.